mlcommons/ck/docs/mlperf-cm-automation-demo.md

    --env.CM_SUT_NAME=gcp-n2-standard-80-onnxruntime
 ```

+Note that if you add a flag *--print_env*, you will see how environment variables
+are being updated after running each CM dependency.

 ## Run MLPerf vision benchmark - ResNet-50 - ImageNet 100 images - ONNX - offline - performance

 For exampe, you can run the same MLPerf workflow to measure performance in offline mode using the following command: